All formal criminal and civil court proceedings in New South Wales courts are recorded either in audio form or in shorthand.

 Sometimes daily transcripts of a hearing are produced at the request of a judge.

-Transcripts are ordered from the particular court in which the case was heard.
+Transcripts can also be ordered from the particular court in which the case was heard via written order form.

 To order a transcript: